CHINA’S WINE TRAIL

 Day 12 - Tinnyu Winery

-We'll start later today, with a drive about ninety minutes to the Meilishui area to visit Tinnyu.
-Leqi Liu and Yuxuan Qiu started this project in 2021 after both had trained in France and worked at Domaine Franco-Chinois in Hebei, the same winery we visited on Day 2.
+We wake up among the sacred peaks of Kawagebo, which rise over 6,700 metres from the valley of Mingyong, crowned by Meili Snow Mountain.
+Today we visit Tinnyu.
+Leqi Liu and Yuxuan Qiu started this project in 2021 after both had trained in France and worked at Domaine Franco-Chinois in Hebei, the sister winery to Canaan, which we visited on Day 2.
 They work with Tibetan villagers across three villages in the Diqing Tibetan Autonomous Prefecture, farming less than a hectare across plots at 2,600 to 2,800 metres above sea level.
 The wines are a direct expression of that elevation and that place.
-In the evening, Tinnyu has arranged dinner with the local Tibetan community.
+While in the area, we’ll also be visiting Yubo Winery.
+We're spending another night in Mingyong, and in the evening Tinnyu has arranged dinner with the local Tibetan community.

 Day 13 - 14: Farewell